LastGirlStanding/hotday-carts/06_Keptn_Quality_Gates/README.md

 In our previous exercise, we added a job to query Dynatrace for open problems.
 In this exercise, we will be adding [Keptn Quality Gates](https://keptn.sh/docs/0.6.0/usecases/deployments-with-quality-gates/) to our pipeline.

-# Exercise 6: Keptn Quality Gates recap and implementation within pipeline
+# Exercise 6: Keptn Quality Gates recap and implementation within the pipeline

 The brief presentation given before this exercise explained how we utilize Keptn Quality Gates to implement SRE principles within our pipelines.